-The New York City Urban Debate League has received local and national honors as one of the nation’s most rigorous academic programs– 40 weekends of debate tournaments during the school year, debate institutes all summer, debate practices every day after school, debate classes every day during school, and college visits every month – a student will double their academic learning time through debate.
+The New York City Urban Debate League has received local and national honors as one of the nation’s most rigorous academic programs– 40 weekends of debate tournaments during the school year, debate institutes all summer, debate practices every day after school, and debate classes every day during school– a student will double their academic learning time through debate.

-Debate teaches critical thinking and problem solving, research, communication, collaboration and creativity).
+Debate teaches critical thinking, problem solving, research, communication, collaboration and creativity.
 Debate inspires political and civic engagement.
-Debaters are more likely to vote, volunteer for a campaign, or run for office.
-This list includes over a dozen Presidents, the majority of Supreme Court Justices (including the first Latina Supreme Court Justice Sonia Sotomayor and the first African American Supreme Court Justice Thurgood Marshall), governors, mayors, civil rights, social and community activists.
+Debaters are more likely to vote, volunteer for a campaign, and run for office.
+The prestigious list of former debaters includes over a dozen Presidents, the majority of Supreme Court Justices (including the first Latina Supreme Court Justice, Sonia Sotomayor, and the first African American Supreme Court, Justice Thurgood Marshall), governors, mayors, and all types of community activists.

 “Maybe you could be a mayor, a senator, or a Supreme Court justice, but you won’t know until you join the student government or debate team.”